-In response, Nesta’s People Power Results team, Marie Curie and St Christopher’s have been working in partnership, seeking to build a picture of what has changed during the pandemic and identify ways in which we can all contribute to better experiences of dying, death and bereavement in the future.
+In response, Nesta’s People Power Results team, Marie Curie and St Christopher’s worked in partnership, seeking to build a picture of what has changed during the pandemic and identify ways in which we can all contribute to better experiences of dying, death and bereavement in the future.

 Our approach culminated in hosting an open event online in September 2020, bringing together over 150 people with a broad range of perspectives and experiences to: